linode/docs/docs/tools-reference/basics/linux-system-administration-basics/index.md

 In many Linode documents, you may be instructed to edit the contents of a file.
 To do this, you need to use a text editor.
 Most of the distribution templates that Linode provides come with an implementation of the vi/vim text editor and the nano text editor.
 These are small, lightweight and powerful text editors that allow you manipulate the text of a file from the terminal environment.

-There are other options for text editors, notably emacs and "zile."
+There are other options for text editors, notably Emacs and "zile."
 Feel free to install these programs using your operating system's package manager.
 Make sure you [search your package database](#find-package-names-and-information) so you can install a version compiled without GUI components (i.e. X11).

 To open a file, issue a command beginning with the name of the editor you wish to run followed by the name of the file you wish to edit.
 Here are a number of example commands that open the `/etc/hosts` file: